-For most sites and languages, the setting above is the only one of the charset settings that needs to be changed in the config.php file.
+For most sites and languages, the setting above is the only one that needs to be changed.
 If the charset you need to use is not one of the compatible charsets, you may be one of the few that need to make changes to other charset related settings in the config.php file.
 In the config.php file itself, it gives a thorough explanation of the different charset settings used for filtering user input, and how each setting is used, and what it should be set to.
 For your reference, below is the entire section pertaining to charsets, as it appears in the default config.php file distributed with the latest version, refer to it for an explanation if you do need to use a charset that is not in the compatible charsets list: